And then the World Changed

 That was seven weeks ago.
 So how has it gone?

-To start with, as I said, my radiation damaged tissues didn’t want to cooperate so one surgery turned into three, the last surgery yanking my right pectoral muscle up from my chest to put it around my neck to stabilize and cover the other work.
+To start with, as I said, my radiation damaged tissues didn’t want to cooperate so, as I said, one surgery turned into three, the last surgery yanking my right pectoral muscle up from my chest to put it around my neck to stabilize and cover the other work.
 With three surgeries, three areas of skin were borrowed from my legs to put the seal over the top, leaving me with what looks like the worst sunburn you have ever seen.
 A chunk was taken out of my right arm, borrowed to form a new esophagus to replace my old radiation damaged esophagus that was basically causing all my problems.
 And now Frankenstein lives.

 As difficult as this has been, and I have purposely left out many gory details and anecdotes, I would be remiss not to mention a couple side benefits of the surgery.
 First, it should allow me to breathe better.
 This is not yet true, as I work through healing and management of my new paraphenalia.
 If I can work through a couple issues my breathing should not be as limited as it was through the tiny opening of my trachaeostomy tube.
 We will see.
 The second benefit is the ability to eat now that I don’t have to worry about aspirating food into my lungs.
 The reformed esophagus is significantly wider than my throat used to be and I am getting about half of my calories orally now, learning what foods I can manage and what foods my stomach and gut can manage.
 It’s not easily predictable, but more of a trial and error process.
 Two nights ago was an error and I was up most of the night with a protesting digestive system.
 It is pretty interesting to eat again though.
 My somewhat phlegmatic personality is overwhelmed by my subconscious saying, “Hell, yes, I’ll have some of that!”